Chicago Harbor Worker Injury Lawyer

 Under the Longshore and Harbor Workers’ Compensation Act (LHWCA), federal law protects harbor laborers against injuries on the job.

 Workers can include longshoremen, longshore checkers, crane operators, port and dock workers, stevedores, shipbuilders, shipyard workers, terminal workers, vessel repair employees, marine construction workers, and other waterfront occupations employees..

 Under the law, injured workers can seek the compensation they deserve because of injuries suffered in harbor worker accidents by filing LHWCA claims..

 Compensation is available to employees holding waterfront jobs who are not protected by the Jones Act, which requires victims to be “seamen.”
-Alternatively, the Longshore and Harbor Worker’s Compensation Act is a comprehensive benefit system designed specifically for every injured maritime worker not classified as a seaman..
+Alternatively, the Longshore and Harbor Worker’s Compensation Act is a comprehensive benefits system designed specifically for every injured maritime worker not classified as a seaman..

 Common Injuries Sustained By People Working In Busy Harbors & PortsWorking on and around open water can be a dangerous job even under the best conditions.
-The most common injuries suffered by harbor workers injured in their workplace occur because of some dangerous condition which might involve:
+The most common injuries suffered by dock workers injured in their workplace occur because of some dangerous condition which might involve: